newhall/peermon/utils/README.md

-   a regular user) and to kill (killall.sh) and check (isup.sh) if it is up these scripts require a file with a list of machine names on which to start peermon, and the example startcommand uses command line options specifying specific machines.txt and valid_ips.txt files)
+   a regular user) and to kill (killall.sh) and check (isup.sh) if it is up these scripts require a file with a list of machine names on which to start peermon, and the example startcommand uses command line options specifying specific machines.txt and validips.txt files)